Autodesk/Neon/libNeonDomain/include/Neon/domain/grid.md

 ```

 The class must stratically specify the dimention of the index space (1D, 2D or 3D)  thorough the static
 integer `SpaceDim`.
-The only exposed methods is `setAndValidate`, which is used by the runtime to set a Cell handler
+The only exposed methods is `setAndValidate`, which is used by the runtime to set a Idx handler
 from the position of the running thread w.r.t. the thread grid.

 ### Step 2 - Creating a xPartition class